 Below are only a few of the federal issues that I am working on for Texans.
 By visiting my homepage, and viewing my latest news, Facebook, Twitter or videos, you can learn more about my efforts.

 The ability to afford a college degree is in jeopardy for too many.
 Outstanding student loans now total more than $1.2 trillion, surpassing even total credit card debt.
 Between 2004 and 2012, the average Texas student debt balance grew by 61 percent.
-The ability to afford a college degree is in jeopardy for too many.
-Public education is a right that, through hard work, provides a lifetime of benefits, not a privilege reserved for a fortunate, wealthy few.

 Instead of building walls, we must build bridges.
 Passing comprehensive immigration reform will grow the Texas economy—it will mean more small business startups and more graduating students.
-I stand with our Dreamers, many of whom know America as their only home.
-President Trump’s heartless deportation measures only tear families apart and hurt local law enforcement’s ability to fight crime.
+In terminating the Deferred Action Child Arrival (DACA) program, Donald Trump and Republicans have only viewed Dreamers as bargaining chips to impose other anti-immigrant proposals.

 Whether you are an elderly member of our community, serving in our armed forces overseas, or a young university student whose personal documents are not with them at college, I firmly believe that all citizens should have equal access to the ballot box.